DylanVann/presskit-static/README.md

     - Jade templating. vs. PHP
     - SASS styling. vs. CSS
     - YAML configuration. vs. XML
 - You can input markdown for description, history and features.
-Allowing more flexibility.
 - Compresses images and css.
 - Creates a zip file of all your media.
 - Sticky Nav + ScrollSpy.